Yields 26 cream puffs.

 - 150g butter, softened

-Combine the remaining milk (900ml), sugar and vanilla seeds in a medium-sized saucepan.
-Heat until the milk reaches boiling point.
-Set aside until it is cool enough to touch, but still warm.
+In a medium saucepan, combine the remaining milk (900ml), sugar, and vanilla seeds.
+Heat the milk until it reaches the boiling point.
+Allow to cool until it is cool enough to touch but still warm.

-Slowly pour the warm milk over the egg mixture, while whisking constantly.
-Transfer the mixture back to the saucepan.
-Cook over medium heat, stirring constantly with your spoon so the bottom doesn’t scorch.
-It will quickly start to thicken to the consistency of pudding.
-When the cream thickens, set the strainer over a clean bowl and strain the pastry cream to get out any lumps.
-Press a piece of plastic wrap against the surface of the pastry cream and put it into an ice bath to cool.
+Pour the warm milk slowly over the egg mixture, whisking constantly.
+Return the mixture to the saucepan.
+Cook over medium heat, stirring constantly with a spoon to prevent the bottom from scorching.
+It will thicken quickly to the consistency of pudding.
+When the cream has thickened, strain it through a strainer into a clean bowl to remove any lumps.
+Place a piece of plastic wrap on top of the pastry cream and place it in an ice bath to cool.

-Meanwhile, cream the butter using a hand mixer.
-Add the butter to the vanilla pastry cream and whisk thoroughly with your mixer until you get a smooth and shiny filling.
-Refrigerate until you’re ready to use.
+In the meantime, cream the butter with a hand mixer.
+Whisk the butter into the vanilla pastry cream with an electric mixer until the filling is smooth and shiny.
+Keep refrigerated until ready to use.

 To assemble and serve.

 To assemble the cream puffs, use a serrated knife to cut each pastry round in half horizontally.
 The inside of the pastry should be hollow.
 Fill a large star tip piping bag halfway with pastry cream.
 Fill the hole in the bottom of the pastry round with cream and pipe enough pastry cream to come about 1.5cm above the pastry itself.
 Rep with the remaining pastry and cream.

 Whip the heavy cream until it forms stiff peaks.
 Fill a piping bag with the pastry cream and pipe it on top.
 Refrigerate until ready to serve, then top with the other half of the pastry.
 Dust the cream puffs with powdered sugar or drizzle with chocolate glaze before serving.